Louis-Auguste-Victor, Count de Ghaisnes de Bourmont

-Louis-Auguste-Victor, Count de Ghaisnes de Bourmont (2 September 1773 – 27 October 1846) was a French general, diplomat and statesman who was named Marshal of France in 1830.
-A lifelong royalist, he emigrated from France soon after the outbreak of the French Revolution and fought with the counter-revolutionary Army of Condé for two years, then joined the insurrection in France for three more years before going into exile.
-He was arrested after assisting the Georges Cadoudal conspiracy, but escaped to Portugal.
+Louis-Auguste-Victor, Count de Ghaisnes de Bourmont (2 September 1773 – 27 October 1846) was a French general, diplomat, and statesman who was named Marshal of France in 1830.
+A lifelong royalist, he emigrated from France soon after the outbreak of the French Revolution.
+Bourmont would later join the counter-revolutionary Army of Condé for two years, before joining the insurrection in France for three more years before going into exile.
+Returning to France he was arrested after assisting the Georges Cadoudal conspiracy, but escaped prison to Portugal.

-In 1807 he took advantage of an amnesty to rejoin the French army and served in several campaigns until 1814.
-He rose in rank to become a general of division.
-During this period, he was suspected of being an agent of the Comte d'Artois and of passing information to France's enemies.
+In 1807, he took advantage of an amnesty to rejoin the French army and served in several campaigns until 1814.
+He rose in rank to become a général de division in the imperial army.
+During this period, he was suspected of being an agent of the Comte d'Artois, and of passing information to France's enemies.
 Though he was notoriously anti-Napoleon and many officers did not trust him, he was employed again during the Hundred Days.
 Immediately after the campaign began, he deserted to the Prussian army with Napoleon's plans.
-King Louis XVIII gave him a command in the Spanish expedition of 1823.

-He was put in command of the Invasion of Algiers in 1830, succeeded by in his absence the absolutist rule of Charles X fell to the July Revolution.
+Bourmont would give evidence against Michel Ney in 1815.
+King Louis XVIII gave Bourmont a command in the Spanish expedition of 1823.
+Charles X (the former Comte d'Artois), put Bourmont in command of the Invasion of Algiers in 1830.
+Despite Bourmont's military success, in his absence, the absolutist rule of Charles X fell to the July Revolution.
 Bourmont refused to recognize King Louis Philippe I. After being involved in a plot against the new government, he fled to Portugal in 1832, where he led the army of Dom Miguel in the Liberal Wars.
-After the liberals won, Bourmont fled to Rome before he accepted another amnesty in 1840, and died in France six years later.
+After the liberals won, Bourmont fled to the Papal states.
+Bourmont lived in Rome until he accepted another amnesty in 1840, and died in France six years later.

 Early life

-Bourmont was born at the Château de Bourmont in Freigné (then in Anjou), to an old Angevin noble family, long established in the region.
+Bourmont was born at the Château de Bourmont in modern day Freigné (then part of Anjou), to an old Angevin noble family, long established in the region.

-He had a rigorous and classical upbringing, with strong influences of faith and loyalty.
-His mother, Joséphine Sophie de Coutances, played a large role in maintaining family bonds and values that would be tested during revolutionary turmoil.
+He had a rigorous and classical upbringing, with strong emphasis on faith and loyalty.
+His mother, Joséphine Sophie de Coutances, played an important role in maintaining family bonds and values that would be tested during the turmoil of the French Revolution.

-As a youth, he attended the Abbaye-école de Sorèze, a prestigious military style school, where he had contemporaries like Henri de La Rochejacquelein (who would become a leading royalist fighting in the war in the Vendée).
+As a youth, he attended the Abbaye-école de Sorèze, a prestigious military style school, where he had contemporaries such as Henri de La Rochejacquelein (who would become a leading royalist fighting in the War in the Vendée).

 Response to revolution

 Flight

-On the eve of the French Revolution aged fifteen Bourmont entered the Gardes Françaises of the French Royal Army and was present at the storming of the Bastille.
-Following the French Revolution he emigrated to Turin with his father in 1789.
+On the eve of the French Revolution, aged fifteen, Bourmont entered the Gardes Françaises of the Royal Army and was present at the storming of the Bastille.
+After the outbreak of the French Revolution, he emigrated to Turin with his father in 1789.